-I would like to suggest that I now understand why the series evoked such a strong fan base.
+I want to suggest that I now understand why the series evoked such a solid fan base.
 And why it is for me would be considered as one of the BEST KDRAMAS in as far as Kdrama is concerned.

 But this article is not about a position paper on why Reply 1988 was a great drama.

 It is about the morals it pronounced that mirrored each character in the series and its viewers.